 Medicine balls aren’t just one of the most versatile tools in the gym, they’re also perhaps the oldest, long predating even the idea of a gym itself.
 Med balls have been part of strength and fitness culture for thousands of years, dating back to when the famed ancient Greek physician Hippocrates allegedly had his patients toss stuffed animal skins for “medicinal” purposes.

 Everyone from PE students to elite athletes can safely use a weighted ball to get a variety of training effects, including power, strength, and stability, and the medicine ball can let you move and express force in ways that aren’t practical or even possible with dumbbells, kettlebells, or any other implement.
+It’s also great for taking your training outside on a warm day (always a nice change from a dank, dark, and musty gym).
 Here’s what you need to know to get in great shape using medicine balls, including a sample fat-burning and conditioning workout from an Onnit Master Trainer.

 Benefits of Using a Medicine Ball in Your Workout